Cool Coloring Easter Eggs With Onion Skins

 Dye eggs with onion skin Easter eggs, Easter, Easter egg dyeSource: www.pinterest.com

-Web an easter repost to get your creative juices flowing. ▢ start by submerging the eggs into cold burgundy water that has the onion skins to allow them to fully soak.
-Web instructions boil onion skins:
+I also like the idea of creating a design on the eggs.
+To dye easter eggs you obviously need eggs, white eggs preferably. ▢ start by submerging the eggs into cold burgundy water that has the onion skins to allow them to fully soak.

 More articles